B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ### Evolutionary Line Changes

-Ekans: Branching evolutions to Arbok and Seviper. (implemented)
+Ekans: Branching evolutions to Arbok and Seviper. (implemented.
+Untested.)

-Geodude: Branching evolutions to Graveler and Carkol (implemented)
+Geodude: Branching evolutions to Graveler and Carkol.  (implemented.
+Untested.)

-Dunsparse: Special condition evoluton into Drampa (implemented)
+Dunsparse: Special condition evoluton into Drampa (implemented.
+Untested.)

-Cubone: Branching evolution with Marowak and Kangaskhan (implemented, mostly)
+Cubone: Branching evolution with Marowak and Kangaskhan (implemented, mostly.
+Untested.)

-Eeveelutions: Umbreon and Espeon were changed.
-The former now needs to be given a Dusk Stone, while the latter now needs to be given a Dawn Stone.
+Eeveelutions: Eevee's Umbreon, Espeon, and Sylveon evolution methods were changed.
+Umbreon is obtained via dusk stone, Espeon is obtained via dawn stone, and Sylveon is obtained via shiny stone.
 (I'd like to add time of day requirements, but they don't exist in the engine's default methods so that won't be done for the time being.)

 Gengar: Haunter evolves via Dusk Stone.
 Gastly is now a separate species with no evolution.